elogy/postpod/README.md

 upload_dir: '/path/to/remote/directory'
 ```

-If you with, put the credentials for SFTP inside the file `credentials.yml`.
+If you wish, put the credentials for SFTP inside the file `credentials.yml`.
 If you don't want to put your credentials as plain text into a file, just leave the values blank:

 ```yml
 sftp_host: hostname.com